Ask the expert: How will Brexit affect Parkinson’s drugs and research?

 Patients and healthcare professionals need to work with organisations to make sure that the agenda is moved forward – and make sure that MPs are aware of the implications of Brexit from a patient’s perspective.
 It’s really important that the topic of drug availability remains on the agenda.

 Need to know: Dr Kieran Breen is a UK-based pharmacologist.
 He worked at Parkinson’s UK for nine years as Director of Research & Innovation.
-He was nominated by the EPDA to join the European Medicines Agency Committee for Advanced Therapies in 2013 – a group which deals with the next generation of therapies.
+He was nominated by Parkinson’s Europe to join the European Medicines Agency Committee for Advanced Therapies in 2013 – a group which deals with the next generation of therapies.

 At a glance: Parkinson’s and Brexit